-Converting the AP turnover ratio from the example used above:
+Converting the AP turnover ratio from the one-year example used above:

 365 / 5.8 = 63 Days payable outstanding

-After you calculate the accounts payable turnover ratio and DPO, how can you perform financial analysis on the results to gain insights and take action?
+After calculating the accounts payable turnover ratio and DPO, how can you perform a financial analysis of the results to gain insights and take action?

-The 63 Days payables turnover calculation in this article is reasonable on the surface when you think about general creditor terms.
-You need to make more comparisons to be sure it’s the right number for your company.
+The 63 Days payables turnover calculation in this article is reasonable considering general creditor terms.
+It would be best if you made more comparisons to be sure it’s the right number for your company.

-Compare the creditor’s turnover ratio to the accounts receivable turnover ratio.
-If you want to, you can compute an accounts receivable turnover to accounts payable turnover ratio.
-Are you paying your bills faster than you’re collecting invoices from customer sales?
-If so, your banker is getting the benefit of earning interest on bigger lines of credit to your company.
+Compare the AP creditor’s turnover ratio to the accounts receivable turnover ratio.
+You can compute an accounts receivable turnover to accounts payable turnover ratio if you want to.
+Are you paying your bills faster than collecting invoices from customer sales?
+If so, your banker benefits from earning interest on bigger lines of credit to your company.

 Benchmark your AP turnover ratio with industry average stats.
 What is the average payable turnover or Days payable outstanding?
 Are your numbers in line?